-The Telstra Smart Modem helps keep you connected at home when your home internet service is impacted by an outage or disruption, by automatically switching to the Telstra Mobile Network, if your home is in a 4G coverage area.
+- The Telstra Smart Modem keeps you online when your home internet service is impacted by an outage or disruption by automatically switching to the Telstra Mobile Network via an inbuilt, pre-activated SIM card, if your home is in a 4G coverage area.

 Telstra Smart Modem Gen 2